CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/System-Req/system-requirements-cyclecloud.md

 Azure offers generalized, compute, and high performance machines of various sizes.
 The amount of memory and the number of cpus required to run CMAQ depends on the domain size and resolution of the case that is being run.
-For this tutorial that uses a two day run of the CONUS2 domain, a minimum size recommended is a HC44rs compute node, to allow CMAQ to be run on up to 44 cpus.
+For this tutorial that uses a two day run of the CONUS2 domain, a minimum size recommended is a HC44rs (44 cpus)  or HBv120 (120 cpus) compute node, to allow CMAQ to be run on up to 44 or 120 cpus.

-### Azure CycleCloud
+### Azure CycleCloud Cluster

 Azure CycleCloud Provides the simplest way to manage HPC workloads using any scheduler (like Slurm, Grid Engine, HPC Pack, HTCondor, LSF, PBS Pro, or Symphony).